 Norman Percy Grubb was born August 2, 1895 to Harry Percy Grubb and Margaret Adelaide Crichton-Stuart.
-He was of “prominent British lineage” but found no satisfaction with his earthly heritage.
+He was of “prominent British lineage” but found no satisfaction in his family’s heritage.
 His boyhood years were spent in the village of Oxton where his father was an Anglican clergyman.
 Although he was raised in a Christian home and in the Church of England, Norman was presented with a question as a teenager by his father’s friend that he could not answer.
 “Do you belong to Christ?” seared his soul.
 Through this event he came to know Jesus Christ as his Saviour.

 When World War I began in 1914 Norman soon received his call-up and commission as a second lieutenant in the British army.
 His goal was to be a good soldier not only for England, but also for Jesus Christ by bringing the gospel to his fellow soldiers on the battlefront.